Responder 1st bids. After 1 Suit, no fit, no new suit, probably balanced

 A typical reason is because your partner has opened in a Major, and your only suit is a minor.
 You can't bid your minor, because bidding at the 2 level promises 10 points andd a 4-card suit, or 9 points and a 5-card suit.

-For example, suppose you have a nice 5-card suit in diamond (AJ1096), a 3 card suit in club to the Jack, and then heart (54) and spade (Qxx) .
+For example, suppose you have a nice 5-card suit in (AJ1096), a 3 card suit in to the Jack, and then (54) and (Qxx) .

-Your partner opens 1heart.
+Your partner opens 1.
 When you reply 1NT, you partner will have a very good idea of what you have.
 You didn't support his Hearts, which you might have done with as few as 3 cards since it's a Major, see lower down.
 You also denied having Spades, since with 6-9 points you could have bid Spades with 4 cards.
 He will quickly figure out that your strength must be in clubs or diamonds, which you couldn't bid because you lacked the requisite HCP strength to bid at the 2 level.
 A quick look at his own hand might even suggest whether it's clubs or diamonds you are more likely to have.

 You need to watch it though; your partner might pass and leave it at 1NT.
 That might lead to trouble if for example you have a singleton in an unbid suit.
 Doubled and vulnerable?
 Oops.
 Sometimes you might choose one of the other two options.
 Or even pass if there really is no other option.